frabjouspolygon/Manual-Screen-Editor/docs/controls.md

 Only a single screen can edited by the program at a time.
 Pixels can be edited by left clicking on them while the desired layers are marked as editable.
 Attempting to paint without any active editing layers will yield effect.
+The canvas can be zoomed into or out of by scrolling with `Ctrl` + `Mouse Wheel`.
+The canvas can also be scrolled vertically or horizontally with `Mouse Wheel` or `Shift` + `Mouse Wheel` respectively.
+There are also two scroll bars on the right and bottom edges of the canvas that can be used as an alternative way to scroll.

+# Drag and Drop
+Files can be loaded by the program by dragging any number of files onto the main application window at any time.
+Note that images must be PNGs and of a specific naming convention to load properly.
+Rendered screen file names must end in and underscore `_` followed by any number of numeric characters and `.png`.
+Component layers must have the same naming convention used for outputting them.
+Palette importing through drag and drop is currently broken as of v1.3.1, however they would otherwise need to follow the same naming convention for palettes as used by the game: `palete` followed by numeric characters and `.png`.